BenMeehan/iot-agent/README.md

 ---

-This project is licensed under the [Apache License 2.0](./LICENSE).
+This project is licensed under the [Non-Commercial Software License 1.0](./LICENSE.md).